 The Menil Scholarship.
-A scholarship designated to be used for a Master of Arts in Religion candidate concentrating on the visual arts.
+A scholarship designated for a student concentrating in the visual arts.
 Monies are given by the Menil Foundation.

 The Hugh Porter Scholarship.
 Director (1948-60), Union Seminary School of Sacred Music, Hugh Porter was a distinguished organ recitalist and organist at St. Nicholas Collegiate Church in New York and a highly respected teacher.
 This scholarship is undesignated.